Your Guide to School Nurse Salaries

 - Community/Public Health: A primary role of the school nurse moves beyond the individual to focus on community health promotion and disease prevention.
 The school nurse provides multiple prevention strategies through health education, detecting and treating health-related issues, and addressing health conditions and concerns.
 The school nurse employs cultural competency in delivering effective care.
 And the school nurse promotes health equity by assisting students and families with connecting them to healthcare services, financial resources, shelter, food, and health promotion.

 - Care Coordination: As a member of two divergent communities (educational and medical/nursing), school nurses communicate and collaborate with practitioners with both fields.
-The school nurse is a vital member of interdisciplinary teams, bringing expertise necessary to develop a student’s Individualized Education Plan or Section 504 plan designed to reduce health-related barriers to learning.
+The school nurse is a vital member of interdisciplinary teams, bringing the expertise necessary to develop a student’s Individualized Education Plan or Section 504 plan designed to reduce health-related barriers to learning.

 - Quality Improvement: The school nurse engages in the continuous and systematic process of quality improvement that leads to measurable improvements and outcomes.
 Data collection and utilizing formal school nursing research helps support this goal.